 WHAT DO WE EAT?

 All campers, counselors, and staff volunteers are provided three meals in our cafeteria.
-Offsite food is not permitted unless prior approval has been obtained from the Camp Director.
 Volunteers may bring their own snacks to keep in their room.

 WHAT IS THE CAMPER TO STAFF RATIO?

-We have a unique one-to-one ratio.
-Each camper has their own counselor, however, there may be times where multiple low severity campers are assigned to one counselor or a high severity camper may get 2 or more counselors.
+We have a unique 1:1 ratio.
+Each camper has their own counselor.
+However, there may be times where a camper with more severe disabilities may be assigned 2 or more counselors, or times where Counselors In Training (CIT's) are paired with higher functioning campers under the supervision of another qualified Counselor.
 This is at the discretion of the Camp Director.

 HOW DO I APPLY?

 Go to the Counselor or Junior Counselor pages to register.
 Complete and submit the application, and our Programs Team will get in touch to confirm or deny your acceptance.
 Backgrounds are checked for all Counselors and Staff.

 WHAT CAN I EXPECT ONCE I GET TO CAMP?